justinsilvestre/hanlib/texts/brandt-ch01-2.passage.md

 # b

-Here 皆 is used as an equalizing part which indicates that a quality, a ??? or an action relates to two or several objects to the same extent.
+Here 皆 is used as an equalizing part which indicates that a quality, a state or an action relates to two or several objects to the same extent.

 **Similar examples**.
 - `人人皆知` All men know that.